jerearista/rpug-2016-11/README.md

 # PuppetConf 2016
-Raleigh Puppet Users Group
+Raleigh Puppet Users Group:
 2016-11

+Be sure to check out the [2016 State of DevOps Report](https://puppet.com/resources/white-paper/2016-state-of-devops-report)

-New CEO: Sanjay Mirchandani
+New CEO: Sanjay Mirchandani,
 Primary rolle: Scale the company

-Big push on partners for sales and professional services New TAPP (Technical Alliance Partner Program) program coming in Feb Demo-Easel - Very simple scripted demos with (almost) no typing required
+Big push on partners for sales and professional services.

+- New TAPP (Technical Alliance Partner Program) program coming in Feb
+- Demo-Easel - Very simple scripted demos with (almost) no typing required

 ## New Release - 2016.4 (LTS → Oct 2018):
-[Everything else is EOL by January 2017!](https://puppet.com/misc/puppet-enterprise-lifecycle) Quarterly release cadence with an Long Term Support (LTS) release coming every 18-months
+[Everything else is EOL by January 2017!](https://puppet.com/misc/puppet-enterprise-lifecycle)

+Quarterly release cadence with an Long Term Support (LTS) release coming every 18-months

 - Idempotent installer